Young Hoon Lee: Support for pastor Jeon Kwang-hoon

 Young Hoon Lee, who has served as the senior pastor of Yoido Full Gospel Church since 2008, sparked controversy on May 16, 2023, when he attended the opening ceremony of the Liberty Korea Party's headquarters in Yeongdeungpo-gu, Seoul.
 During the event, he urged attendees to support Jeon Kwang-hoon in his call to "eradicate communist reds," a phrase now regarded as outdated propaganda.
 The controversy is heightened by the fact that Jeon, whom Pastor Lee supported, has previously made statements like "God, Freeze!" which are seen as blasphemous by the Christian community.
 Additionally, Jeon has already been labeled a "heretic" by mainstream Protestant groups in South Korea.
 The incident has drawn criticism, as it appears that the leader of Korea's largest church is publicly endorsing a figure deemed heretical by many within the faith.
 He has officially apologized for this.

 COVID-19 prevention card controversy

-Young Hoon Lee sparked controversy recently during a sermon by introducing a COVID-19 prevention card.
+Young Hoon Lee sparked controversy during a sermon by introducing a COVID-19 prevention card.
 He claimed that the card is effective in preventing and treating COVID-19, attributing its development to a Ph.D. from Yonsei University.
 He also mentioned that no one who used the card has tested positive and announced plans to provide the card to all families in the church.
 However, these statements have generated significant controversy.